A Lotte Data – Minecraft Data Pack

 • Phantoms can drop bones.

-• Piglins and Piglin brutes drop a Pigstep music disc if killed by a skeleton while within the bounds of a bastion remnant.
+• Piglins and Piglin brutes drop a crimson fungus.
+They also drop a Pigstep music disc if killed by a skeleton while within the bounds of a bastion remnant.

 • Pillagers drop arrows.
 They can also drop emeralds if killed by a player.